-Please read the Insurance Product Information documents for Rent & Legal Protection and Buildings and Contents Insurance which are provided later in the guide.
-These documents provide key information about our insurance services and products.
+Please read the Insurance Product Information document for Buildings and Contents Insurance which are provided later in the guide.
+This document provide key information about our insurance services and products.
 Use this information to decide if our insurance services and products are right for you.